 Joe joined Watsi on December 21st, 2017.
 Two years ago, Joe became the 3275th member to automatically support a new Watsi patient every month.
-Since then, 2,553 more people have become monthly donors!
-Joe's most recent donation traveled 8,500 miles to support Hannah, a mom of two young children from Kenya, to fund a mastectomy.
+Since then, 2,681 more people have become monthly donors!
+Joe's most recent donation traveled 8,500 miles to support Adrian, a 6-year-old from Kenya, to fund surgery for his hypospadias.

 Hannah is a mother of two children, the firstborn being eight years old and the youngest is two years old.
 Hannah is a housewife, caring for their children.
 Her husband, the only breadwinner in the family, works in a butchery to make ends meet.
 Last November, after weaning her baby, Hannah noted a breast lump but dismissed it as a result of weaning.
 However, with the lump persisting, Hannah sought medical consult.
 She went to Kijabe Hospital where she had a series of tests, including a mammogram, biopsy, and ultrasound imaging.
 She was finally diagnosed with breast cancer and mastectomy is recommended.
 If not treated, Hannah risks having metastatic cancer which would further endanger her health and cause premature death.
 Our medical partner, African Mission Healthcare Foundation, is requesting $816 to cover the cost of a mastectomy for Hannah.
 The procedure is scheduled to take place on March 11th.
 After treatment, Hannah will hopefully return to a cancer-free life.
 Hannah says, "I have full confidence of completing my treatment and being cancer free.
 Please help me."